The End of Men

 Women Get Lower Salaries

-Women still get lower salaries than men.
+Women still get Why do women continue to earn less money than men — approximately 20% less, according to some estimates — and what can be done about it? lower salaries than men.
 Women get paid less because they do not compete with me.
 If women competed for management jobs, they would probably get the job because women have the right skills for management positions.
 According to a study conducted by Roxana Barbulescu and Matthew Bidwell from McGill University, women tend to choose jobs that segregate them from men.